kokes/smda/experiments/s3/README.md

 this will be quite good for (integration) testing

-sadly, I couldn't make the minio server talk to the aws sdk v2 properly (it would list buckets, but it would not retrieve any files - said the bucket did not exist)

 latency... around a milisecond, tput limited by the local disk... so pretty nice